barumau/panlingue/eng/tarja_netoloke.md

 GitHub offers two ways to download the contents of the version repository.
 Click the button that reads "Clone or download".

 1. You can download it as a ZIP file.
-    * In this case you can send the files that you have updated by email to risto@panlingue.info
+    * In this case you can send the files that you have updated by email to risto@pandunia.info
 2. If you are used to programming, you can clone the repository with Git.
     * In this case you can create a _pull request_ in GitHub.